nixworks/public/news/2007/08/24/index.md

 ##### Ku Klux Klan
 ### [ Former Ku Klux Klan member James Seale is sentenced to life imprisonment for his role in the 1964 murder of two black men in the U.S. state of Mississippi. ](/news/2007/08/24/former-ku-klux-klan-member-james-seale-is-sentenced-to-life-imprisonment-for-his-role-in-the-1964-murder-of-two-black-men-in-the-u-s-state.md)
-_Context: life imprisonment, Ku Klux Klan, Mississippi, U.S. state, James Seale_
+_Context: James Seale, life imprisonment, Mississippi, Ku Klux Klan, U.S. state_

 #####  Georgian
 ### [ The Georgian government announces that its forces have fired on a Russian aircraft that was claimed to have violated Georgian airspace, possibly shooting it down. ](/news/2007/08/24/the-georgian-government-announces-that-its-forces-have-fired-on-a-russian-aircraft-that-was-claimed-to-have-violated-georgian-airspace-pos.md)